 Madison West, Madison Memorial, Edgewood, Verona, Middleton, Madison Country Day and Clark Street

 - Represented colleges attended by MCMS graduates: UW-Madison, UW-Milwaukee, UW-Stout, Marquette University, University of Minnesota, University of Chicago, Lawrence University, Harvard, St. Olaf, Carnegie Mellon, Columbia University, and the University of Georgia

-- The Transition to High School: Most of our graduates come back to MCMS to participant in what has become our most popular Parent Information & Engagement (PIE) event: the Alumni Panel.
+- MCMS Alumni Panel: Most of our graduates come back to MCMS to participate in what has become our most popular Parent Information & Engagement (PIE) event: the Alumni Panel.
 Typically the first Thursday evening in February, our alumni eagerly serve on a panel, answering questions regarding their transition to high school after leaving MCMS.
 Time and time again, they report great achievements and also display great confidence in who they are.